ebikatsudon/demo-site/content/_index.md

 This guide also assumes you have some basic knowledge of Git and GitHub.
 Don't worry though -- every command used in Git is documented, so you can just copy and paste the code into your terminal.

+If you'd like to learn a bit more about how Hugo works as a static site generator, click on [Understanding Hugo]({{< ref "/docs/optional-understanding-hugo" >}} "Understanding Hugo") in the left sidebar.

-To get started, click on [Creating Your Hugo Site]({{< ref "/docs/creating-your-hugo-site" >}} "Creating Your Hugo Site") on the left sidebar to learn how to download, install, and use Hugo to create a bare-bones site.
+Otherwise, if you want to jump straight into building your site, instead head over to [Creating Your Hugo Site]({{< ref "/docs/creating-your-hugo-site" >}} "Creating Your Hugo Site") in the left sidebar to learn how to download and install Hugo.